The Executive Who Couldn't Stop Working Late

 The Perry Approach offers something different: transcendence.
 Not choosing between options, but discovering the hidden third way that honours both needs simultaneously.

-Three Modes of Thinking That Drive Transformation
+Three Modes of Thinking

 The Perry Approach uses three modes of thinking — deduction, abduction, and induction — working together as a cycle.
 Each one does work the others can't do, and the transformation only holds when all three are in motion.